Introduction:

 KRI can then take an action (like a verb, as stated earlier) by alerting you to the fact that your defined threshold was crossed and help you initiate a mitigation action to bring back your KRI into the normal range.
 How you design your “mitigation action” is entirely your prerogative.

 Both KPI and KRI are “analytical trend tools” based upon collected and calculated data patterns with a goal to let you know a deviation in performance or risk has happened in your project, task, or process.
 This is only possible if you plan and collect the analytical data and decide the threshold, to trigger the alerts and define in advance the measures you must take, in either of these cases.
 Should you have difficulties in visualizing your project/task/process’s KPIs or KRIs, drop me an email, highlighting the context and I can help.
 Hope the write-up added some value to your understanding of KPIs and KRIs.
-The final thought on these is that you may consider KPIs and KRIs as “key ingredients” of your project, task, or process that can make or break your initiative.
-In culinary terms, KPIs and KRIs make your initiative palatable!
+Think of these as the “secret ingredients” to your project’s success.
+Just like in the culinary world, these indicators add the essential flavors to your project, task, or process that determine whether your initiative will be delectable, widely appreciated, and/or triumphant.

 About the Author: